adyork/intro-to-apis-taxamatch/_episodes/01-what-is-an-api.md

 * **DELETE**	This method is implemented for removing a resource.

 Other types of APIs include more methods like PATCH.

+More about RESTful design at: https://restfulapi.net/rest-api-design-tutorial-with-example/

+### Resource naming and URIs

+Uniform Resource Identifiers (URIs) are used to address resources in REST.

+e.g. for dataa about a particular dog:
+`/dog/{dogId}`

+e.g. data for a trick a particular dog can do:
+`/dog/{dogId}/trick/{trickId}`

+More on REST naming and URI conventions: https://restfulapi.net/resource-naming/

 ## SOAP